 Griffith Council has granted a development approval for the construction of a new rail hub at Widgelli on the outskirts of Griffith.
 To be developed by the Colin Rees Group, who also own and operate the rail hub at Ettamogah on the outskirts of Albury, this is the first DA for a rail hub in southern NSW since Ettamogah was built just over 5 years ago.

-“This is a fully privately funded development with two long sidings and a modern container handling set up on a concrete pad”, said Cameron Jackson, Chief Operating Officer for the Colin Rees Group.
+“This is a fully privately funded development with two long sidings and a modern container handling set up on a concrete pad”, said Colin Rees and Mr Rees, Chief Operating Officer for the Colin Rees Group.
 It is a clean and quiet operation, unlike the traditional rail hubs that people are familiar with throughout the region.